FactFinance/solana-fact-oracle/README.md

 ![Fact Finance](https://fact.finance/_next/static/media/Logo.446023b4.svg)

-# Fact Finance Oracle =
+# Fact Finance Oracle

-> Oracle is the main Rust program that provides a set of functions to create, update and access an Oracle  on the Solana blockchain.
+> Fact Oracle is the main Rust/Anchor program that provides a set of functions to create, update and access an Oracle on the Solana blockchain.

 ## Main functions